Author: Dr. Jean-Paul Rodrigue

 3. The Maritime Shipping of Energy

 The energy transportation market is fragmented, but the dominant modes of energy transportation are complimentary, notably when the origins or destinations are landlocked or when land routes can reduce distances.
-Like other forms of transportation, energy transportation is often a sequence of modes, with maritime and pipelines the most used for large volumes.
+Like other forms of transportation, energy transportation is often a sequence of modes, with maritime transport and pipelines the most used for large volumes.
 Such volumes underline the need for economies of scale and the importance of load breakpoints in energy transport chains.
 The transportation of energy is the activity that is the most prone to economies of scale in the transportation industry because of the relatively low value to mass ratio of fuels and the high demand.
 Therefore, locations adjacent to harbors are usually the primary location of energy storage and processing activities, such as oil refineries, enabling them to access global markets either as an input (crude oil imports) or as an output (refined oil products).

 The LNG industry was originally developed as a niche.
 It is a highly structured business characterized by dedicated long-term contracts, and regionally-based trade flows with shipping tied into special projects for the life of the contract.
-Due to the large capital requirement of LNG projects and the high risks involved, the leading market participants in the LNG shipping segment were limited to the so-called super majors, namely major oil companies.
+Due to the large capital requirement of LNG projects and the high risks involved, the leading market participants in the LNG shipping segment used to be limited to the so-called super majors, namely major oil companies.
 After the 1990s, gas buyers wanted more flexibility in their supplies and started to move upstream, participating in activities such as shipping.
 Gas sellers also started to move along the chain, becoming minority owners in shipping and occasionally in regasification plants.
-As a result, LNG shipping became under the control of different parties.
+As a result, LNG shipping came under the control of different parties.
 In line with the global trend towards the privatization of energy markets, the transformations taking place in the LNG market are heavily influenced by deregulation and liberalization in both the upstream and downstream gas markets.

 Nowadays, some independent shipowners are starting middle stream activities to integrate their LNG value chain by either cooperating with upstream gas sellers in liquefaction projects or investing with downstream buyers in import terminals.
 They can also take the role of refrigeration terminals by converting ships to floating gas production or regasification units.
 Additionally, one of the most noticeable changes in the market structure, which has both contributed to and benefited from a short-term marketplace, has been the emergence of companies that invest throughout the LNG supply chain.
 These portfolio players have a portfolio of liquefaction interests which they use to supply a portfolio of import terminals using vessels they control specifically for this purpose.
 This group mainly includes a number of international oil majors (e.g., Shell, BP, ExxonMobil), utility companies (e.g., Suez de GDF, ENI), private companies (e.g., Mitsui), and quasi-government companies (e.g., Sonatrach, Qatar Petroleum and Statoil).